-This can open up new ways to serve your customers whether you are already selling physical products or you are a serviced-based business looking to expand your business with ebooks, ecourses, or other digital goods.
+This can open up new ways to serve your customers whether you are already selling physical products or you are a service-based business looking to expand your business with ebooks, online courses, or other digital goods.

 The beauty of adding digital products to your online store is that there are no overhead costs, no manufacturing fees, and no hassle or headache of shipping.

-There is going to be some initial work involved in creating your digital products but once you have it up and running then you only need to maintain, update, and market it after all the beginning work has been done.
+There is going to be some initial work involved in creating your digital products but once you have it up and running then you only need to maintain, update and market it after all the beginning work has been done.

-Brainstorming selling digital products
+Brainstorming digital products

 First, start brainstorming ideas for your new digital products.
-The best way to brainstorm these ideas is give yourself a specific time (1-2 minutes) and make a list of as many ideas for digital products that you have.
+The best way to brainstorm these ideas is to give yourself a specific time (1-2 minutes) and make a list of as many ideas for digital products that you have.

 These may not all be practical, but it will get your mind ready to open up to the possibilities of seeing these new product opportunities.
 Once you’ve created this list, go back through and see which digital products you can actually create for your new online store.

 One easy way to sift through the brainstorming list you created is to find your sweet spot.
 This means find the overlap between what you are an expert on and what your market will pay for.